ciscoheat/superforms-web/src/routes/get-started/+page.md

 ### Displaying the form

-Now when we have sent the validation data to the client, we will retrieve it with the client part of the API:
+Now when we have sent the validation data to the client, we will retrieve it using the client part of the API:

 **src/routes/+page.svelte**